nathanbroyles/UIViewController.State/README.md

-# UIViewController.state
+# UIViewController.State

-UIViewController.state is a stateful approach to updating user interfaces.
+UIViewController.State is a... stateful approach to updating user interfaces.

 ## var state: State = .new